NateBakerCoding/nixos-config/README.md

    sudo nixos-rebuild switch --flake .
    ```

-3. For user-specific configurations managed by Home Manager: (make sure to use your username and change it in the home-manager/home.nix file)
+3. For user-specific configurations managed by Home Manager: (make sure to use your username and change it in the config)
    ```bash
    home-manager switch --flake .#<username-here>
    ```